 It will probably come as mo surprise to learn that Morricone was the beloved composer for Dolce & Gabbana… who better to capture the essence of Italian fashion in music!
 Their favoured commercial Director Giuseppe Tornatore hired Morriocone on several occasions to score his commercials.
 The best of which has to be this one featuring the ultimate on screen siren, Sophia Loren:

-Over 400 scores for films and television and endless joy brought to millions through his music. rest in peace Ennio… you certainly deserve the rest!
+Over 400 scores for films and television and endless joy brought to millions through his music.
+Rest in peace Ennio… you certainly deserve the rest!
+We’re sure your music will be used in video advertising for many more years.